descarteslabs/descarteslabs-python/README.md

 - Scrolling support for large metadata searches

 ### Changes
-- Offset keyword argument in metadata.search is deprecated.
+- Offset keyword argument in metadata.search has been deprecated.
 Please use the metadata.features for iterating over large search results

 ## [0.4.7] - 2017-10-09